devEdexa/edexa-sdk/docs-md/barchive/authenticate.md

 # 🛣️ Authenticating the Client

-## To authenticate the client with the edeXa API, use the authenticate method.
+## To authenticate the client with the Barchive API, use the authenticate method.

 ---